rcelha/redelay/README.md

 Internal command to replicate/restore schedule from/to AOF.

-### SCHEDULE.UPDATE (CHANGE A CURRENT TASK WITHOUT TRIGGERING SIDE EFFECTS)

-Internal command to replicate/restore schedule from/to AOF.

 ### SCHEDULE.EXEC (CAUSES THE TASK SIDE EFFECT)

 Executes a task, triggering its command.